 The Athletes

-Motion Disabled: Unlimited and the artist Simon Mckeown have been fortunate enough to work with some of Great Britain's most successful and famous Paralympic athletes.
-3D motion capture of the athletes movement took place at Centroid's large feature film stage facility at Pinewood Studios in London.
-Each athlete was dressed and and had body markers attached to their major joint positions; approximately 45 in all.
-Specialised video cameras then captured the movement with huge precision and speed in 3 dimensions.
-This motion has then been applied to the simple representative avatars you see here.
+Each athlete was dressed and had optical markers attached to their major joint positions, approximately 45 in total.
+Specialised video cameras then captured the movement with precision and speed along 3 dimensions.
+This motion has then been applied to the simple representative avatars.

 |